-The Supervisory Board meets, at the very least, once every quarter, whenever its President decides or whenever any of the members request a meeting.
+The Supervisory Board meets, at the very least, once every quarter, whenever its President decides or whenever any of the members request the schedule of a meeting.
 The President is responsible for calling and running the meetings.
 Resolutions are passed when the majority of the members are present and by a majority of the votes expressed.

-In 2018 the Supervisory Board met 8 (eight) times, and the minutes of every meeting were drawn up.
+In 2019, the Supervisory Board met 12 (twelve) times, and the minutes of all the meetings were prepared.